leaders, dedicated to rethinking safety leadership, embracing technology,

 08:30

-Tyron McGurgan is an accomplished entrepreneur, media specialist, and events professional with over 17 years of experience in the industry.
-He is [...]
+Tyron McGurgan is a seasoned entrepreneur, media expert, and events professional boasting over 18 years of industry experience.
+As the CEO and [...]

 08:40